-The burgeoning growth of discount vouchers and the sites that feature them is unquestionable.
-If we look at Awin's global data, tracking voucher code publisher growth against the network as a whole, we can see how the growth of voucher code publisher commissions (purple line) compares with the general growth of network commission (grey line) from 2013 to 2016.
+The burgeoning growth of discount coupons and the sites that feature them is unquestionable.
+If we look at Awin's global data, tracking coupon code publisher growth against the network as a whole, we can see how the growth of coupon code publisher commissions (purple line) compares with the general growth of network commission (grey line) from 2013 to 2016.

-Voucher code growth vs rest of network growth (commission) 2013 - 2016
+Coupon code growth vs rest of network growth (commission) 2013 - 2016

-We can also see below the volume of voucher sites that constitute the top 100 affiliates on the network during the same period.
+We can also see below the volume of coupon sites that constitute the top 100 affiliates on the network during the same period.

-Proportion of voucher code sites in top 100 revenue-generating publishers had used a voucher code website in the past six months, with many more using them outside of the destination portals.
-It's estimated that around 132m US shoppers redeemed an online voucher in 2017, and that will rise by another 13m over the next four years.1 A CETELEM survey found just over half of Spanish consumers had at some point used an online voucher.2
+Proportion of coupon code sites in top 100 revenue-generating publishers a coupon website in the past six months, with many more using them outside of the destination portals.
+It's estimated that around 132m US shoppers redeemed an online coupon in 2017, and that will rise by another 13m over the next four years.
+A CETELEM survey found just over half of Spanish consumers had at some point used an online coupon.

 Codes are both ubiquitous and popular.
-A 2017 YouGov survey of a cross-section of UK consumers found one in four
+A 2017 YouGov survey of a cross-section of UK consumers found one in four had used

 This growth has undoubtedly been boosted by the universal nature of codes, and the long-established retail phenomenon of discounting has meant they feature significantly in all of the markets served by Awin.
-Voucher code sites have taken a traditional marketing tool and created an online version for the digital age.
-Additionally, this ubiquity has meant certain regional voucher affiliates, such as Global Savings Group, have used home success to expand into other markets in a way that hasn't been seen in other publisher segments.3
+Coupon code sites have taken a traditional marketing tool and created an online version for the digital age.
+Additionally, this ubiquity has meant certain regional coupon affiliates, such as Global Savings Group, have used home success to expand into other markets in a way that hasn't been seen in other publisher segments.3

-But voucher coding isn't limited to a handful of deal aggregators and this goes to the heart of one of the difficulties of measurement, that of classification.
+But discount coding isn't limited to a handful of deal aggregators and this goes to the heart of one of the difficulties of measurement, that of classification.
 Given affiliate marketing is digital in microcosm, we need definitive segmentation of affiliate types to both show the variances between them but also highlight how they all need to be managed differently; the needs of a blogger are considerably different to those of a cashback site for example.

-However, as a push mechanic that cuts across affiliate classification, vouchers aren't limited to a single affiliate category and can be utilised by all affiliates to enhance their propositions.
-To add to the complexity, voucher code sites do not just make commission from those codes being redeemed.
+However, as a push mechanic that cuts across affiliate classification, coupons aren't limited to a single affiliate category and can be utilized by all affiliates to enhance their propositions.
+To add to the complexity, coupon code sites do not just make commission from those codes being redeemed.

-Take a mainstream voucher code site for example.
+Take a mainstream coupon site for example.
 They will obviously feature codes on site, but they will also have sections that make reference to sales, offers, deals and promotions.
 These will be clearly marked as such.
-Therefore, if transactions are generated from consumers clicking on a sale offer, rather than a voucher code, how do we summarise their performance?
-We can obviously split this activity out, but toplevel analysis becomes tricky.
+Therefore, if transactions are generated from consumers clicking on a sale offer, rather than a coupon code, how do we summarize their performance?
+We can obviously split this activity out, but top-level analysis becomes tricky.
 What if that affiliate also sends an email to their user base that leads to a code being used?
 Does the method of communication or the mechanic that drove the ultimate conversion count?

-For one major voucher code site, generating hundreds of thousands of sales per month, 52% of their sales did not involve a voucher being redeemed.
-Consider also that vouchers may be product or range-specific (therefore not sitewide), so a consumer could discover a specific code that is not redeemable against the product purchased, but still continue
+For one major coupon site, generating hundreds of thousands of sales per month, 52% of their sales did not involve a coupon being redeemed.
+Consider also that coupons may be product or range-specific (therefore not site-wide,) so a consumer could discover a specific code that is not redeemable against the product purchased, but still continue to transact.